-How does tracking work?
+How does analytics tracking work?

-Basically, tracking works by setting a cookie in the user's browser and following that cookie as the user moves from page to page.
+In a nutshell, analytics-style tracking works by setting a cookie in the user's browser and following that cookie as the user moves from page to page.
 This is like getting a ticket stub at some event where you can show the stub on demand to claim a doorprize or complimentary drink, or to otherwise prove you're the same person who gained admittance at the door.

 Extending the metaphor, now imagine that you are asked for the stub every time you enter a new room at the venue, and the doorman in each room logs which ticket numbers entered which rooms when; in that way, the hosts could anonymously track the movement of each specific ticket number through their venue and figure out generally where people generally went, and when, and in what sequence.